 - Passive Investment — Directly owning and managing a property is a business and requires time and effort.
 REIT shareholders do not own the property or mortgages represented in its portfolio.
 As such, they also avoid the headaches many property owners and managers experience, such as maintaining or developing the property, providing landlord services, and collecting rent payments, to name a few.
 REITs truly are passive investing, like mutual funds.

 - Low Stock Market Correlation — REITs historically have a low correlation to other asset classes.
 This makes it easy to create a diversified investment portfolio by adding REITs.
+It can also serve as a great inflation hedge since real estate doesn't correlate as strongly with potential downward markets.

 - Liquidity — Unlike owning property directly, you can quickly sell a REIT if you've made a mistake.
 Traditional real estate has a long enter-and-exit process, so your investment isn't liquid.